 But EventGhost USB trigger that you get moving the event onto the macro is:

-Since we are not able to identify the USB ID directly we can cheat the EventGhost into reading the ID and posting it as a trigger.
+Since I’m not able to identify the USB ID directly I can cheat the EventGhost into reading the ID and posting it as a trigger.
 To do so – select the Python Command Action and use:

 eg.TriggerEvent(eg.event.payload[8:25], prefix = eg.event.suffix)